VisitRome.com

 Why September is a Smart Time to Visit Rome

-Rome in September offers an appealing experience for travelers.
+Rome in September has an appealing visit for travelers.
 The peak summer crowds have begun to fade, the weather is pleasantly warm without being oppressive, and local life returns to the Eternal City.
 For first-time visitors or those returning for a deeper dive, September presents a mix of summer energy and early autumn ease.
+Temperatures typically range from 18°C to 28°C (64°F to 82°F), making it ideal for strolling through historic streets or sitting at a café, sipping a cappuccino as the aroma of freshly baked cornetti wafts through the air.

 Hand-Picked Experiences